 DE SAM LAZARO: The group’s first deployment was in Sri Lanka during its civil war, where Duncan says it was particularly effective in rescuing child soldiers.
 Besides Mindanao, monitors now serve in South Sudan and Georgia.
 And he hopes they can serve in more conflict zones soon.

 DUNCAN: We certainly could provide effective protection in Myanmar.
 In Kyrgyzstan.
 Perhaps in Syria as the conflict unfolds.

 DE SAM LAZARO: Nonviolent Peaceforce’s annual budget of $7.5 million comes from the UN and governments from several developed nations, though not the U.S.-Duncan says “not yet”-and among its merits could be the price tag.
 Duncan says an unarmed civilian costs about half what the UN pays to deploy a typical armed blue-helmeted soldier.

 For Religion & Ethics NewsWeekly, this is Fred de Sam Lazaro on the Philippine island of Mindanao.

 Holding the Peace

-Its lush, verdant fields act as food supplier for the Philippines, but Mindanao is also a tense, highly militarized place.
-Tens of thousands of residents have been forced to flee their homes for squalid camps.
+But its lush, verdant fields act as food supplier for much of the Philippines.
+Despite the natural beauty, tens of thousands of residents have been forced to flee their homes for squalid camps.
 In our Agents for Change series, Fred de Sam Lazaro reports on a group of peacekeepers holding the fragile cease-fire.